Zaid-Ajaj/Fable.Remoting/documentation/src/refresh-auth-tokens.md

 > Of course, depending on your requirements, you might want to decide when exactly you want to refresh an access token, in this example we will aquire a fresh access token on every request.

-Assuming you have implemented a functions, let us call them `refreshTokenFromStorage` and `obtainAccessToken` you will use them to get an access token from the authorization server.
+Assuming you have implemented two functions, let us call them `refreshTokenFromStorage` and `obtainAccessToken`, you will use them to get an access token from the authorization server.
 The functions might have the following signature:
 ```fs
 type AccessToken = AccessToken of string
 type RefreshToken = RefreshToken of string